harkle-the-cake/example_webservice/README.md

-# example_webservice
+# Distributed examples
-Just a small repo for webservice intros and ready to test/start.
+Just a small repo for webservice introductions and examples created for the lecture "distributed systems".